kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-3-political-division.md

 Politics have changed over the last 30+ years and people haven’t updated their model.
 In the 20th century, the conservatives tend to be the people calling for censorship, on topics of sex, comedy, or profanity.
 While comedian Lenny Bruce was arrested and persecuted in the 1960s for his comedy, George Carlin broke this wall with his [Seven Dirty Words](https://en.wikipedia.org/wiki/Seven_dirty_words) in the 1970s.
 But censorship is still prominent in American television.

 But the sides of power changed.
-Today authoritarian censorship comes from the extreme left.
+Today, authoritarian censorship comes from the extreme left.
 Now, that they have cultural control, they apply censorship on books or standup comedy.
 The sad part is that they believe they are the good ones.

 > Four years of bombing kids in the middle east while hollowing out America’s economy for the benefit of weapons contractors, Wall Street, and predatory transnational corporations.
 All hail the resistance.
 Just a hunch, but if your political consensus is shared and amplified by every major cultural institution, establishment media empire, and billionaire tech oligarch in the world, maybe, just maybe, call me crazy but, maybe you’re not the resistance?
 >
 > **Paul Joseph Watson**, _AMERICA 2021_[^watson2021aa]

-I personally don’t like either side censoring content or name-calling critics.
+I, personally, don’t like either side censoring content or name-calling critics.
 I want neither religion nor CRT taught in school.
 I don’t want conservatives to censor porn or progressives to remove books critical of gender dysphoria.
 But should I decide which side does more harm, I would choose the progressive left.
 If conservatives go uncontrolled, stagnation is the result.
 This is bad, but not harmful.
-If progressives go uncontrolled society-destroying things can happen.
+If progressives go uncontrolled, society-destroying things can happen.

 Not just has the power switched, but the terms for the _Left_ and the _Right_ don’t fit more to their original meanings.
 The origins of these terms lie in the French Revolution of 1798.
 Supporters of the king at the National Assembly stood to the president’s right and supporters of the revolution stood to his left.[^carlisle2019pn] Those terms were used to describe the _Right_ as people who stand for tradition, order, hierarchy, or conservative values and the _Left_ as people who want liberty, equality, liberalism, or progressivism.

 The classical definition of a left person 20 years ago was a person fighting for workers’ rights, unions, equality, and similar goals.
-The _Left_ of today couldn’t be further away from these values which is the reason they get called Progressives or Leftists.
+The _Left_ of today couldn’t be further away from these values, which is the reason they get called Progressives or Leftists.
 Today the _Left_ is the upper-middle-class and upper-class, the people in power, the notebook elites, who are called _Gauche caviar_ (“Caviar left”) in France.
 This can be observed in how the different economic classes vote in Western countries.
 Because the _Left_ abandoned the middle and lower class, they tend to vote more for populist parties if there is no alternative.

 Most parties in Germany moved further left in the last 15 years, leaving a new spot for the populist party AfD (Alternative for Germany).
 For classic liberals, there is barely an option to vote for.
 The Christian party CDU/CSU couldn’t have moved further away from Christian values, the Social Democratic Party of Germany (SPD) and the green party get mostly voted by progressives.
 At the last election, the winning party SPD barely reached 25% of the votes and no longer represents the majority of the people.
-Even together with the Green party, they didn’t reach an electoral majority and they needed the support of the economic liberal party FDP.
-The coalition nearly broke at the vote for mandatory vaccinations and many experts don’t think it will last the legislative period.
+Even together with the Green party, they didn’t reach an electoral majority, and they needed the support of the economic liberal party FDP.
+The coalition nearly broke at the vote for mandatory vaccinations, and many experts don’t think it will last the legislative period.
 The SPD and Green party were strongly in favor of mandatory vaccination, but the liberal party remembered that this would violate their liberal values and voted against the bill.

 And it doesn’t look better in other European countries.
 Emmanuel Macron faces a serious crisis of legitimacy, the voter turnout for the first round of parliamentary elections was just 47%.
 People despise his authoritarian leadership. <q>Macron’s electoral support is dwindling.
-He has been deserted by the young and professionals who have voted for the left, the workers who have voted for the far right and the traditionalists who cling on to the old right.
+He has been deserted by the young and professionals who have voted for the left, the workers who have voted for the far right, and the traditionalists who cling on to the old right.
 His electorate now mainly comprises the retired and the wealthy.</q>[^devellennes2022lx]

 People stop following their leaders and will bring their opinions to the streets rather than the ballot box.
 This is what Mary Woods was talking about in her speech at Davos.

 By a classical definition of left/right, the sides have switched on many issues in reality.
-But even historically the definition doesn’t make any sense.
-Being right is used as a derogatory term comparable with being a Nazi and not a conservative.
+But even historically, the definition doesn’t make any sense.
+Being right is used as a derogatory term, comparable with being a Nazi and not a conservative.
 But even that is debatable, as the Nazi Party, the NSDAP, which is usually termed a far-right party is called “National*sozialistische* Deutsche Arbeiterpartei“ (National _Socialist_ German Party).
 And looking at their agenda in detail, it wasn’t that different from the Communist party except for the definition of the “In-Group”.
 In reality, <q>Fascism is a form of Socialism. (…) Fascists are Socialists with a national identity.</q>[^dsouza2017mo]

 Even the better idea of the [Political Compass](https://www.politicalcompass.org/) which defines two-axis, an economic left/right axis, and a social authoritarian/libertarian axis, is still a simplification.
-Many political parties in Western Democracies find themselves in the Authoritarian right sector which is a tragedy for somebody like me in the Libertarian left sector.
+Many political parties in Western Democracies find themselves in the Authoritarian right sector, which is a tragedy for somebody like me in the Libertarian left sector.

 > I think, really, Socialism comes from the heart, right?
 We all wanna be Socialists.
 Capitalism comes from the head because there are always cheaters in any system, and there is an incentive in any system.
 So, when you’re young, if you’re not Socialist, you have no heart, when you’re older and you’re not a capitalist you have no head, right?
 You haven’t thought it through.
 So, I understand where it comes from.
 >